microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/12.nlp-with-luis/README.md

 - Click on the `Choose File` and select [LUIS-Reminders.json](LUIS-Reminders.json) from the `botbuilder-samples/samples/csharp_dotnetcore/12.nlp-with-luis/CognitiveModels` folder.

-- Update [BotConfiguration.bot](BotConfiguration.bot) file with your AppId, SubscriptionKey, Region and Version.
+- Update [nlp-with-luis.bot](nlp-with-luis.bot) file with your AppId, SubscriptionKey, Region and Version.
     You can find this information under "Manage" tab for your LUIS application at [LUIS portal](https://www.luis.ai).

     - The `AppID` can be found in "Application Information"